peterleonardlie/kmeans/README.md

 # kmeans

 # Overview of Project
-• Given a collection of dataset
+• Given a collection of dataset <br />
 • Our group implemented some algorithm to analyze the dataset
 • Compare and contrast with another existing algorithm